LiteVar/dart_openai_sdk/README.md

 ### Retrieve file

-Fetches for a single file by it's id and returns informations about it.
+Fetches for a single file by its id and returns information about it.

 ```dart
 OpenAIFileModel file = await OpenAI.instance.file.retrieve("FILE ID");